Acuity AI Advisory

 Quick answer

-Article 4 of the EU AI Act requires providers and deployers of AI systems to ensure their staff have sufficient AI literacy — the knowledge and skills needed to use AI responsibly given their role and the risk of the AI they work with.
-This obligation applies to all employees using AI, not just technical staff.
-For Irish organisations, this means assessing current AI literacy levels, identifying gaps, and providing training proportionate to the risk.
-It also applies to boards and senior management — governance literacy is part of Article 4.
+Article 4 of the EU AI Act requires providers and deployers of AI systems to support the development of a sufficient level of AI literacy among their staff — the knowledge and skills needed to use AI responsibly given their role and the risk of the AI they work with.
+(The May 2026 Digital Omnibus softened the original “ensure” wording.)
+The obligation has applied since February 2025, and per the European Commission's AI Literacy Q&A its supervision and enforcement begin on 2 August 2026.
+It applies to all employees using AI, not just technical staff — and to boards and senior management, since governance literacy is part of Article 4.

 What Article 4 requires specifically

-Article 4 of the EU AI Act states that providers and deployers of AI systems shall take measures to ensure, to their best extent, a sufficient level of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf.
+Article 4 of the EU AI Act requires providers and deployers of AI systems to take measures to support the development of a sufficient level of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf — wording the May 2026 Digital Omnibus softened from the original "ensure, to their best extent".
 The key phrase is "sufficient level" — the obligation is proportionate to role and risk.
 A director responsible for AI governance needs a different type of AI literacy than a frontline employee using an AI tool for administrative tasks, who in turn needs different knowledge than a technical lead responsible for a high-risk AI system.
 AI literacy, as defined in the Act, covers understanding AI technology at a level appropriate to the person's function, including the capabilities and limitations of AI systems, the potential harms they can cause, and the obligations that apply to their use.
 Critically, AI literacy is not a one-time obligation — it must be maintained as AI technology and regulatory requirements evolve.

 How to implement AI literacy programmes for Irish organisations